sufyandaredevil/abh/NOTES.md

   - list apks installed: `pm list packages`
   - print path of an android package installed: `pm path <packagename>`
   - input text to device: `input text <your_text>`
+  - start an activity (implicit intent): `am start-activity -a <action_name> -c <category_name>`
+    - Example: `am start-activity -a com.apphacking.changePin -c "android.intent.category.DEFAULT"`
+  - start an activity with key and values(of a string) passed to an implicit intent: `am start-activity -a <action_name> -c <category_name> --es "<key>" "<value>"`
+    - Example: `am start-activity -a com.apphacking.changePin -c "android.intent.category.DEFAULT" --es "username" "admin"`
+    - **NOTE**: In case there are multiple applications that could react to this intent, the device shows a list of apps the user can forward the request to
-  - start an activity: `am start-activity -n <package_name>/<activity_name>`
+  - start an activity (explicit intent): `am start-activity -n <package_name>/.<activity_name>`
     - Example: `am start-activity -n com.mwr.example.sieve/.FileSelectorActivity`
     - **NOTE**:
       - `<package_name>` & `<activity_name>` can be found inside the decompiled **AndroidManifest.xml** file obtained using **apktool**.
       - This is possible only if activity is exported(explicit) or if an intent(implicit) is encapsulated
+      - Intent sniffing is not possible as explicit intents are targeted within an application and aren't broadcast to other apps
-      - A formal way to trigger this activity is to create an app and start it as follows:
+      - A formal way to trigger(in case of demonstrating the vulnerability as a POC) this activity is to create an app and start it as follows:
         > ```java
         > // following code is also present at .\pocs\sieve\SieveLoginBypass
         > // "empty activity" template selected in android studio